sydasif/ansible-lab/README.md

 ansible all -a 'whoami'
 ```

 Elevate to root with -b for become.
 Why?
-Because ansible doesn't elevate the sudo privilege by default.
+Because Ansible doesn't elevate the sudo privilege by default.

 ```con
 ansible all -b -a 'whoami'
 ```

-Ad-hoc system interaction is powerful and useful tool but with some limitations exist.
+Ad-hoc system interaction is a powerful and useful tool but some limitations exist.
 Some examples of ad-hoc commands are below:

 1. ansible all -a "uptime"
 2. ansible all -a "whoami"
 3. ansible all -b -a "whoami"

-If you do not specify the, -m (module), the default command module will run.
+If you do not specify the, -m (module), the default *command* module will run.

 ### Explanation of Ad-hoc command